keymanapp/help.keyman.com/products/mac/13.0/help/configure-security.md

    ![System Preferences](../images/system_preferences.png)

-3. Select **Input Monitoring**.
-Keyman should appear in the list.
+3. Select **Input Monitoring** and unlock the settings with the lock icon,

    ![Input Monitoring - not checked](../images/privacy_input_monitoring_locked.png)

-4. Unlock the settings with the lock icon, then check the Keyman item:
+4. Keyman should appear in the list.
+Tick the Keyman item:

    ![Input Monitoring](../images/privacy_input_monitoring.png)

-5. Select **Accessibility**, and ensure that Keyman is checked there as well:
+5. Select **Accessibility**, and ensure that Keyman is ticked there as well:

    ![Accessibility](../images/privacy_accessibility.png)

-**Note:** You may be prompted to shut down Keyman.
-If so, follow the prompts to shut down Keyman.
+**Note:** You may be prompted to shut down Keyman in order for the changes to take effect.
+If so, follow the prompts to allow the system to close Keyman.
 You'll need to select an alternate input source from the Input Sources, and then switch back to Keyman, to start using Keyman again.

+## Upgrading macOS

 You should only have to undertake this procedure once.
 However, if you upgrade your version of macOS, and Keyman stops working, follow these steps to re-enable Keyman.